covalenthq/bsp-agent/README.md

     --indent-json=0
 ```

-Please make sure that the --binary-file-path and --codec-path matches the ones given while running the agent.
---indent-json (0,1,2) can be used to pretty print the AVRO json objects.
+Please make sure that the --binary-file-path and --codec-path matches the ones given while running the agent above. --indent-json (0,1,2) can be used to pretty print and inspect the AVRO json objects.

+## Docker

+Here lay details of how to use the docker version.